-Domestic flights (economy class) with Vietnam Airlines (Airbus 321): Ha Noi to Hue, Da Nang to Ho Chi Minh City; transport by air-conditioned coach; airport transfers to meet your chosen international flights (including fast-track security on arrival); accommodation as described below; breakfasts, 9 lunches and 9 dinners with wine, water, coffee; all admissions; all tips; all taxes the services of the lecturer, tour manager and local guides.
+Domestic flights (economy class) with Vietnam Airlines (Airbus 321): Hanoi to Hue, Da Nang to Ho Chi Minh City; transport by air-conditioned coach; airport transfers to meet your chosen international flights; accommodation as described below; breakfasts, 8 lunches and 8 dinners with wine, water, coffee; all admissions; all tips; all taxes the services of the lecturer, tour manager and local guides.

 It is possible to arrange additional nights at the hotels before or after the tour.
+The night of 24th February 2024 is included in the price of the tour to allow for early check-in on Day 1.
 Airport transfers are included in the price of the tour – we will ask for your flight details at a later date.

-Visas are not required for UK citizens for stays of 15 days or less.
+Not required for UK citizens for stays of 15 days or fewer.
 Most other foreign nationals require a visa, which is not included in the tour price.
 We will advise on the process.

 Sofitel Legend Metropole, Ha Noi: a Ha Noi institution and one of the finest hotels in Asia: 5-star luxury blending French and Vietnamese influences.
 Bhaya Classic Cruise, Ha Long Bay: a traditional wooden junk, not luxurious yet authentic and adequately comfortable.
 La Residence, Hue: 5-star riverside hotel in the former residence of the French Governor, exceptionally restored in an Art Deco style.
 Anantara Hoi An Resort, Hoi An: a peaceful 5-star resort on the banks of the Thu Bon river and a stone’s throw from the historic centre.
-Park Hyatt Saigon, Ho Chi Minh City: plush yet congenial 5-star hotel in the city centre – the best hotel in Ho Chi Minh City.
+Hotel des Arts, Ho Chi Minh City: 5-star boutique hotel in the city centre, modern but authentically Vietnamese.
 Single rooms are doubles for sole use throughout.